jawah/niquests/docs/user/advanced.rst

 SSL Cert Verification
 ---------------------

-Requests verifies SSL certificates for HTTPS requests, just like a web browser.
+Niquests verifies SSL certificates for HTTPS requests, just like a web browser.
-By default, SSL verification is enabled, and Requests will throw a SSLError if it's unable to verify the certificate::
+By default, SSL verification is enabled, and Niquests will throw a SSLError if it's unable to verify the certificate::

     >>> niquests.get('https://requestb.in')